 Check if your server allows directory browsing.
 If directory browsing is disabled, visitors will not be able to browse your directory by accessing the directory directly (if there is no index.html file).
 This will protect your files from being exposed to the public.
 Apache web server allows directory browsing by default.
 Disabling directory browsing is generally a good idea from a security standpoint.

 Check if your server allows access from User-agent Libwww-perl.
 Botnet scripts that automatically look for vulnerabilities in your software are sometimes identified as User-Agent libwww-perl.
 By blocking access from libwww-perl you can eliminate many simpler attacks.

 Check your webpage for plaintext email addresses.
 Any e-mail address posted in public is likely to be automatically collected by computer software used by bulk emailers (a process known as e-mail address harvesting).
-A spam harvester can read through the pages in your site and extract email addresses which are then added to bulk marketing databases and the result is more spam in your inbox.
+A spam harvester can read through the pages in your site and extract plaintext email addresses which are then added to bulk marketing databases (resulting in more inbox spam).
+There are several methods for email obfuscation.

 Check if your webpage is using the noindex meta tag.
-The usage of this tag instructs search engines not to show your page in search results.
+Usage of this tag instructs search engines not to show your page in search results.

 Check if your webpage is using the canonical link tag.
-This tag is used to nominate a primary page when you have several pages with duplicate content.
+The canonical link tag is used to nominate a primary page when you have several pages with duplicate or very similar content.

-Check if the robots.txt file is excluding some parts of your website.
-Search engines will look for a robots.txt file in the root of your domain whenever they crawl your website.
-The Disallow directive is used when you want to advise a search engine not to crawl and index a file, page, or directory.
+Check if your robots.txt file is instructing search engine crawlers to avoid parts of your website.
+The disallow directive is used in robots.txt to tell search engines not to crawl and index a file, page, or directory.